TransferWare/pm/readme.txt

 This application monitors the performance of Oracle databases.

+RELEASES

+6.6.0)

+* Oracle 7 and 8 desupported.
+* Installation just needs SELECT_CATALOG_ROLE to access V$ views.
+  Direct grants to V$ views are not needed anymore.
+* PM$ views removed because now just the V$ tables are used for all Oracle versions.

+6.5.0)

+* This release includes the Total Performance Index.

 NOTES

-1) This release includes the Total Performance Index.

-2) Third party software: Oracle Forms 6i or higher, Oracle Reports 6i of higher.
+1) Third party software: Oracle Forms 6i or higher, Oracle Reports 6i of higher.

 INSTALLATION